chrisgrieser/finder-vim-mode/README.md

   browser) are not supported.
-- Unfortunately, it is __not possible to have a `vimrc` or to let the user configure the keybindings__ themselves in any way, at least not with a Karabiner plugin.
+- Unfortunately, it is __not possible to have a `vimrc` or to let the user configure the keybindings__ themselves in any way, at least not with a Karabiner-plugin.
 If you want to rebind keys, you have to change the respective key manually in the JSON file.
 - If you have set __custom keybindings for Finder__, they can potentially interfere.
 It is therefore recommended to unset them.